-In December 2015, the village of Lincolnshire, Illinois, became the first municipality in the state – and one of the first local governments in the U.S. – to enact a local “Right-to-Work” ordinance.
-The law guarantees that no private-sector worker in Lincolnshire will be forced to pay dues or fees to a union as a condition of employment.
+Case Background: In December 2015, the village of Lincolnshire, Illinois, became the first municipality in the state – and one of the first local governments in the U.S. – to enact a local “Right-to-Work” ordinance.
+The law guaranteed that no private-sector worker in Lincolnshire would be forced to pay dues or fees to a union as a condition of employment.

 Commonly, states have enacted Right-to-Work laws on a statewide basis.
-Currently, 28 states, including all of Illinois’ neighbors, have Right-to-Work laws that apply statewide.
+As of 2016, 28 states, including all of Illinois’ neighbors, have Right-to-Work laws that apply statewide.

 But there is no reason why local governments cannot enact Right-to-Work laws for their local jurisdictions, if state law allows.
 And in Illinois, state law does not stand in the way of “home rule” municipal governments that believe a local Right-to-Work law would help make their communities more attractive places to do business.